Corporate Affairs and Intellectual Property Office

 The Corporate Affairs and Intellectual Property Office (CAIPO) is a Barbadian governmental agency in charge of various aspects of industrial property right affairs including: patents, trademarks, and industrial designs.
-It is a division of the Ministry of Industry & International Business.
-The CAIPO office is located on Belmont Road, Saint Michael, Barbados.
-The country ranks as one of the top countries where the greatest number of foreign patents are legally based.
+It is a division of the Ministry of Industry, Innovation, Science & Technology (MIST), formerly known as the Ministry of Industry & International Business.
+Around 2010 Barbados was recognised for its ranking as one of the top countries where foreign patents are legally based.
+CAIPO's office was located on Belmont Road, and moved in March 2013 to Baobab Towers, in Warrens, Saint Michael.

+In 2021 the body opened its corporate registry for online registration.

+Criticisms

+In 2021 CAIPO faced criticism by some members of the public for the pace the body conducts its business.

 National legislation

 Corporate affairs in Barbados are covered by the following Acts: